A professional learning program for STEM faculty to redefine the college lecture

 Part 2 Progression

 Focuses on peer observations to provide and receive feedback on their teaching.

 - Online Sessions 8-10.
-Three online synchronous sessions are focused on learning and practicing the observation protocol using videos from past TST fellows.
+Three online synchronous sessions are focused on learning and practicing the observation protocol using videos from past FLP Fellows.
 If possible, one past FLP participant joins an online session to discuss his/her video.

 - Peer Observation, Sessions 11-14.
 Each faculty will have opportunity for two video discussions of their practice.
 These sessions will be facilitated in the same way as the practice session, though they can occur in-person or online.
 Videos from two different faculty will be discussed during each session.

 This program was developed through funding from the National Science Foundation DUE#1347691, Redefining the College Lecture: Facilitating Discussions in STEM Undergraduate Courses.
 Broad implementation supported with funds from NSF DUE#1626624, Transforming College Teaching: Statewide Implementation of the Faculty Learning Program to Improve STEM Undergraduate Teaching and Learning.